RFC 030: std.collections — extended collection types¶

 Motivation¶

-Incan's builtins cover the most common collection needs:
+Incan's builtins cover the common floor:

 | Builtin | Rust backing | Mutable? |